voidnologo/SuperDungeonSlaughterEX/README.md

 ## Testing

-The project includes a comprehensive test suite with 113 tests covering all game mechanics.
+The project includes a comprehensive test suite covering all game mechanics.

 ### Run All Tests